mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 The `Cart` class uses the `CartLine` class to represent a product selected by the customer and the quantity a user wants to buy.
 The Cart class includes the methods that add an item to the cart, remove a previously added item from the cart, calculate the total cost of the items in the cart, and reset the cart by removing all the items.

 - To store a `Cart` object (the session state feature in ASP.NET Core stores only int, string, and byte[] values) define extension methods to the `ISession` interface that provides access to the session state data to serialize `Cart` objects into JSON and convert them back.
 Add the ion interface that provides access to the session state data to serialize Cart objects into JSON and convert them back.
 Add the `SessionExtensions` class (the `Infrastructure` folder) and defined the extension methods.
-To serialization use to install the Newtonsoft.json package.
+To serialization install the Newtonsoft.json package.

 ```
 $ dotnet add package Newtonsoft.Json